ANSSI-FR/rust-guide/src/06_ffi.md

 > ### Recommendation {{#check FFI-AUTOMATE | Use automatic binding generator tools}}
 >
-> In a secure Rust development, automated generation tools should be use to
+> In a secure Rust development, automated generation tools should be used to
-> generate binding when possible and maintain them continually.
+> generate bindings when possible and to maintain them continually.

 <!-- -->